 As a matter of fact, the whole MacKenzie family has been active in helping to promote the spirit of sharing and doing good.
 One year, Sarah visited Callum’s class to talk about the Christmas spirit, and the act of giving.
 She explained to the children that it’s not just about asking parents for money but about coming up with some way to earn or raise money for doing good.
 Callum’s class took her advice on board and all the children made or baked things to raise funds.
 In addition, some children did chores, one helped at his parents Christmas party, and others babysat.
 All their efforts culminated in a mini Christmas Bazaar and the money raised went towards buying Christmas gifts for Po Leung Kok children in need.

 The MacKenzie children have learned to help others with an open heart by following their parents’ example.
 Both David and Sarah have been a part of numerous philanthropic endeavors.
 David has run several half marathons supporting Operation Smile.
-Sarah has been actively involved in the Chinese International School (CIS), Parent Teacher Association and this year started a Community Outreach program at the school.
+Sarah has been actively involved in the Chinese International School (CIS), Parent Teacher Association and was part of the committee to start a Community Outreach program at the school this year.
 She has also chaired the CIS Fair for 4 years, steadily transforming it into a ‘Zero-Waste’ event and created a community day during which secondary students share about the charities they support.
 To add to this, Sarah has worked with friends to organize a Daddy Daughter Ball that has benefitted a different Hong Kong charity every year for the last 10 years.
 This year, the event raised close to HK$70,000 for the Ronald McDonald House.
 Her last event in Hong Kong has been helping to organize a silent auction for the OneSky Charity Gala.
 Through this auction over HK$1 million in donations were raised for children in need.

 Sarah and David’s actions have served to inspire their children.
 Both Taryn and Callum love helping people and over the years they have also engaged in many charitable projects.
 They have raised funds for charities through lemonade stands and participated in Brain Treks and Read to Feed Readathons for charity.
 They have also made things to sell and put together gift parcels for charities such as Angels for Children and Crossroads.